blatancyy/pdcl/README.md

 **Status:** Ongoing active maintenance.

-The PDCL Bot was initially created by Qata and is now maintained by the current PDCL development team including fred, RainDance and WinterBeyond.
+The PDCL Bot was initially created by Qata and is now maintained by the current PDCL development team including fred, Snowful and RainDance.

 The application uses [discord.js](https://discord.js.org/#/docs/main/stable/general/welcome) to interact with the Discord API and produce a fully functional bot application.
 If you are further interested on how the bot works, read [here](#developer-information) .
 If you wish to contribute to the project, you may use this repository or even [apply for developer.](https://forums.mpcleague.com/forums/dev-app/)